 For example, one neighbor may be remodeling their house, tearing out carpet, and painting it a new color.
 Rather than throwing out the old materials, which can be harmful to the environment when sent to the landfill, they can snap a photo of the leftovers and post it to their local Buy Nothing group.
 From there, neighbors can claim and reuse these items for their own projects.

 The group also reduces food waste.
 When participants get their hands on an extra loaf of bread or find that their family doesn’t care for the brand of canned goods they just purchased, they can post those items to their Buy Nothing group.
 Neighbors who claim the food will save it from going to waste.
 Because food waste accounts for 6% of global greenhouse gas emissions, these gifts are great for the environment.

 “Asks” are another eco-friendly Buy Nothing feature.
 Asking for things like a yoga mat or an extra curtain rod saves you money and a trip to the store.
-Plus, reusing a neighbor’s item saves it from the landfill and saves the resources needed to manufacture a new product.
+Plus, reusing a neighbor’s item keeps it out of the landfill and saves the resources needed to manufacture a new product.

 How to Participate in the Buy Nothing Project

-Head to the Buy Nothing website to learn more about how it works and to find a group near you.
-If a local group exists, all it takes is a simple request and the volunteer administrators will let you in.
+Head to the Buy Nothing website to learn more about how it works, review the community guidelines, and download the app.
+Within minutes, you can Give, Ask, and share your Gratitude with your neighbors.
+If you prefer to join a Facebook BN Group, go to Facebook, search for The Buy Nothing Project to find a group for your community, and request to join.
 From there, you can post your offers and requests.
 Just follow the rules laid out in each group’s description.

-If a local group doesn’t exist, you can start one.
-Read the instructions and fill out the form to get started.
+If there’s no local group for your community, you can start one.
+Read the instructions and fill out the form to get started building community.
 Then get ready to start enjoying the benefits of your local gift economy.